 Good artists copy, great artists steal

-January 15, 2019
+January 15, 2019Design Thinking: Introduction

-July 31, 2019
+July 31, 2019Human centered design

 We often hear the phrases “user-centered”, “human-centered”, “customer-centered” or similar terms, and often used interchangeably depending on the context.

 A focus on the human means a focus on human psychology.
-Technology and design may change over time, but human psychologyour desires, emotions and motivations—changes very little.
+Technology and design may change over time, but human psychology—our desires, emotions and motivations—changes very little.

 Thus, from a purely psychological perspective, what made a user interface successful in the 1970s is the very same as what makes one successful today.